-We take a look at what priorities Amazon is likely to focus on in 2024, and how its competitors are likely to respond.
+We take a look at what priorities Amazon is likely to continue focusing on in 2025, and how its competitors are likely to respond.

-Amazon continues to set the pace when it comes to order fulfillment.
+Amazon continues to set the pace when it comes to the fulfillment of orders.
 In 2023, it delivered more than 7 billion units arriving the same or next day, including more than 4 billion in the U.S. and more than 2 billion in Europe.

 Despite offering Same-Day Delivery in 17 countries across the globe, its availability is more widespread in the United States.
 This will soon change, however, as Amazon further strengthens its fulfillment networks internationally.